Education and training statistics at regional level

 For more information:

-Most EU education statistics are collected as part of a jointly administered exercise that involves the UNESCO Institute for Statistics (UNESCO-UIS), the Organisation for Economic Cooperation and Development (OECD) and Eurostat, often referred to as the UOE data collection exercise; data on regional enrolments and foreign language learning are collected separately by Eurostat.
+Most EU education statistics are collected as part of a jointly administered exercise that involves the UNESCO Institute for Statistics (UNESCO-UIS), the Organisation for Economic Cooperation and Development (OECD) and Eurostat, often referred to as the UOE data collection exercise; data on regional enrolments are collected separately by Eurostat.
 The UOE data collection exercise is principally based on administrative sources, as provided by education ministries or national statistical authorities.
-Reference periods are the calendar year for data on graduates and the school/academic year for all other non-monetary data.
+Reference periods are the calendar year for data on graduates and the school/academic year (classified to the calendar year in which the school/academic year finishes) for all other non-monetary data.

 For more information:

-The EU’s labour force survey (LFS) provides data on early leavers from education and training, NEETs, data on the population by educational attainment level, as well as employment rates of recent graduates.
-It covers the total population of individuals living in private households and is updated twice a year during the spring (with information for a new reference year) and the autumn.
-LFS data for Estonia and Austria has a level shift (a break in series) in 2014.
+The EU’s labour force survey provides data on early leavers from education and training, the share of young people neither in employment nor in education or training (NEET), the share of the population by level of educational attainment, employment rates of recent graduates, and information pertaining to adult learning.
+It covers the total population of individuals aged 15 years and more living in private households and is updated twice a year, with information for each new reference year being made available in the spring of the following year.
+Note that labour force survey data by educational attainment level for Estonia and Austria have a level shift (a break in series) in 2014.

 For more information:

-Education and training are crucial for both economic and social progress.
-Aligning skills with labour market needs plays a key role and is increasingly important in a globalised and knowledge-driven economy, where a skilled workforce is necessary to compete in terms of productivity, quality, and innovation.
-Each EU Member State is largely responsible for its own education and training systems and the content of its teaching programmes (curricula).
-The EU supports national actions and helps Member States to address common challenges through what is known as the ‘open method of coordination’: it offers a policy forum for discussing topical issues (for example, ageing societies, skills deficits, or global competition) and provides Member States with an opportunity to exchange best practices.
+Each of the EU Member States is responsible for its own education and training policy.
+However, the EU supports national actions and helps Member States to address common education and training challenges through what is known as the open method of coordination: indeed, the EU provides a policy forum for discussing topical issues (for example, ageing societies, skills deficits, or global competition) and also allows Member States an opportunity to exchange best practices.

-- relevant and high-quality knowledge, skills and competences developed through lifelong learning, focusing on learning outcomes for employability, innovation, active citizenship and well-being;
+- promoting lifelong learning with a focus on learning outcomes for employability, innovation, active citizenship and well-being;

-- inclusive education, equality, equity, non-discrimination and the promotion of civic competences;
+- inclusive education and the promotion of civic competences;

-- strong support for teachers, trainers, school leaders and other educational staff;
+- support for teachers, trainers, school leaders and other educational staff;

 - transparency and recognition of skills and qualifications to facilitate learning and labour mobility;